KostasKoutrou/kostaskoutrou.github.io/_posts/ts-mde-event-viewer.md

 |8025|File was prevented from installing. (packaged apps .appx, .msix)|
 |8027|No packaged apps can be executed while Exe rules are being enforced and no Packaged app rules have been configured.|

-For WDAC only, the following Event IDs are of interest:
+For WDAC only, the following Event IDs are of interest (the table information was taken from Microsoft's documentation regarding [Understanding App Control events](https://learn.microsoft.com/en-us/windows/security/application-security/application-control/app-control-for-business/operations/event-id-explanations):

 |Event ID|Description|
 |:-:|-|